h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 A timeout event can be defined as the following:

-1. Maximum number of iterations have been reached
+1. The maximum number of iterations have been reached,
-2. Model building run time exceeds what is specified in ``max_runtime_secs``
+2. The model building run time exceeds what is specified in ``max_runtime_secs``, or
-3. A user has clicked on stop model button or similar from Flow.
+3. You clicked on the stop model button or similar from Flow.

 For families and random families other than Gaussian, link functions are used to translate from the linear space to the model the mean output.